 \subsubsection{Multidimensionality and trivial internal structure}

-As described in the first part of the introduction, all the classical families mentioned in the first part of the introduction also satisfy the property (3) of multidimensionality.
-Furthermore, while certain Schwarzian equations give rise to beautiful strongly minimal structures with trivial forking geometry but with a rich (non $\aleph_0$-categorical) internal structure, one expects that the opposite happens in the generic case considered in this article: \begin{itemize} \item[(4)] \textit{trivial internal structure}: for $\alpha \in \mathbb{C}^n$ generic,
+All these classical families also satisfy the property (3) of multidimensionality.
+Furthermore, while certain Schwarzian equations give rise to strongly minimal structures with trivial forking geometry but with a rich (not $\aleph_0$-categorical) binary internal structure, one expects that the opposite happens in the generic case: \begin{itemize} \item[(4)] \textit{trivial internal structure}: for $\alpha \in \mathbb{C}^n$ generic,

-\end{itemize} where $\Delta_{E(\overline{\alpha})}$ denotes the diagonal of the solution set of $E(\overline{\alpha})$.
-A natural extension of the results of this article which seems outside of the scope of the methods presented in this article is to show that the properties (3) and (4) are also abundant for families of autonomous differential equations: \begin{question} Is it true that the families $\Xi (n,d)$ for $n,d \geq 2$ and $\Xi(X_0,d)$ for $d$ large enough of Theorem A and Theorem B are multidimensional with trivial internal structure? \end{question}
+\end{itemize} where $\Delta_{E(\alpha)}$ denotes the diagonal of the solution set of $E(\alpha)$.
+A natural extension of the results presented here is to show that the properties (3) and (4) are also abundant for families of autonomous differential equations: \begin{question} Is it true that the families $\Xi (n,d)$ for $n,d \geq 2$ and $\Xi(X_0,d)$ for $d$ large enough of Theorem A and Theorem B are multidimensional with trivial internal structure? \end{question}